supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     large data sizes and complex transformations**.

     We noticed Dataflows and Lakehouses are efficient and easy to make changes.
-Typically, preview in Dataflows and Lakehouses do not take long to load.
+Typically, previews in Dataflows and Lakehouses do not take long to load.

     - **You need a Windows PC to use Power BI Desktop even though the